 What Can You Do About It?

 Pay attention to what your dog eats.
-Are they chewing on grass or plants when they are outside?
-Are they getting into garbage or picking up discarded food on walks?
+Is she chewing on grass or plants when she’s outside?
+Is she getting into garbage or picking up discarded food on walks?
 All of these things can contribute to an upset stomach and vomiting.